-A week went past, and I began walking carefully.
+A week went past, and I began walking slowly and carefully.
 A week later, I walked out of the hospital on my own, with my doctors clapping for me.
 I came home to my childhood Seattle home, now strangely quiet, minus so many voices from my family.
-I was so weak, I couldn't even dress myself.
+I was so weak, I couldn't even get dressed by myself.

 When classes were about to start, I returned to Pullman, still stiff, and moving slowly.
 My Doctor told me, "young lady, without those strong abdominal muscles from riding to support your back, you may have ended up in a wheelchair."
 If I could just walk to my classes, I'd get better.

-Over the summer, one of Betty Tukey's's students, who rode dressage horses on an international level, had been exercising my gelding after his surgery.
-He'd really liked my "little" 15.2 hand three-quarter Arabian.
+Over the summer, one of Betty Tukey's students, who rode dressage horses on an international level, had been exercising my gelding after his surgery.
+He'd really liked my "little" 15.2-hand three-quarter Arabian.
 "He's a nice horse.
 I enjoyed his smooth gaits!", he said.
-Seraphim was glowing from the care of the whole barn, knowing I needed that horse, the Pony Club members and fellow horse lovers had stepped in and helped.
+Seraphim was glowing from the care of the whole barn, knowing I needed that horse, the Pony Club members, and fellow horse lovers had stepped in and helped.

 As Seraphim recovered, he brought me along with him.
 My friends from the Latter-Day Saint Institute of Religion in Pullman, R.T.
 Ball, "Toby" Alan Treasure, and Dave Whiting, would follow me out to the barn as I started to ride again.
 They'd order pizza delivered to the barn, and visit my horse with me, watching me begin to ride and play again with my four-legged friend.
 Eventually, I was riding the Pullman hills once again.
 I felt the rhythm of life beginning.